jp26jp/Treehouse-Full-Stack-Javascript-Project09/README.md

 ## Build your app components
 - Most components should be stateless functional components that focus on the UI rather than behavior.
 Here's some examples of the sorts of components you’ll need:
-    - A Container component that takes in a keyword and api key as props, and fetches the photos and other required information from the API
+    - A Container component that takes in a keyword and config key as props, and fetches the photos and other required information from the API
     - A Header component, maybe for storing the nav and search
     - A Navigation menu component
     - A Form component for the search